 All prescreening recordings and PDF copies of scores must be uploaded directly to your application on Decision Desk.
 Applicants must complete both composition and performance prescreening requirements.

 - All Jazz DMA applicants are required to upload audio recordings and PDFs of their scores within the online application for prescreening.

 - Submit copies of two scores and recordings of your large ensemble compositions.
 At least one score must be for big band.
 The other score may be for any ensemble larger than an octet.
 At least one recording must be a live performance.
 The other can be a MIDI realization.

 - All Jazz DMA applicants are required to upload video recordings within the online application for prescreening.

 - Repertoire for the prescreening recording must demonstrate the ability to perform at a high artistic and professional level, using a live band.

-- Include three selections performed in different jazz styles, moods, and tempos.
+- Include three selections performed in different jazz styles, moods, keys, and tempos.

 Applicants must complete the composition, performance, and pedagogy audition requirements; the additional audition requirements will be a callback.

 Applicants must bring to the audition copies of their scores and a CD of a least two of the pieces.
 Choose any three of the following:

 - One original work for studio orchestra (the combination of big band and symphony) with or without jazz soloist(s).